 Collagen is virtually tasteless and highly soluble.
 Many people find collagen supplements appealing because the powder can be easily dissolved into coffee, tea, smoothies, and other foods.

 Our favorite way to take collagen is in a smoothie made with Naked Collagen.
 Taking collagen with a source of vitamin C like fruit supports your body’s natural production of collagen.

 To make your own, just blend together frozen fruit, milk, one scoop of collagen peptides, and an optional sweetener like honey.

 When it comes to supplements, consistency is key.
 Here are a few tips for never forgetting your daily dose (or doses):

 - Pair taking your collagen with another activity you regularly do, like brewing coffee or putting together breakfast

 - Set an alarm on your phone to prompt you to mix up your collagen and take it

 - Keep one container of collagen at home and another at your office (or wherever else you spend a significant amount of time) so it’s readily available

-Choose a high-quality collagen product and take it in the dose that fits your needs, whether that’s for joint health, skin health, or just daily maintenance.
+Choose a high-quality collagen product paired with essential amino acids, like Naked Collagen, and take it in the dose that fits your needs, whether that’s for connective tissues, bone health, skin health, or just daily maintenance.